-Following an initial property-wide drill-for-till sonic program, completed in 2022, the Company is currently carrying out a detailed drone magnetic survey along with land access and permitting efforts in preparation for a follow-up detailed sonic drill program covering priority target areas identified from the initial regional program.
+Following the initial property-wide drill-for-till sonic program, completed in 2022, the Company recently completed a detailed drone magnetic survey, while land access and permitting efforts are ongoing in preparation for a follow-up detailed sonic drill program covering priority target areas identified from the initial regional program.
 The follow-up sonic drill program is expected to commence during the third quarter.
 The Hunter Project is currently held under an earn-in agreement with a subsidiary of Centerra Gold.